 Registering for payroll tax

-You must register within 7 days after the end of the month in which your wages exceed $21,153 a week, even if you think that you will pay less than $1.1 million in Australian taxable wages in a year.
-We may charge penalties and interest if you do not register on time.
+You must register within 7 days after the end of the month in which your wages (or your group wages) exceed $21,153 a week, even if you think that you will pay less than $1.1 million in Australian taxable wages in a year.

 Answer these questions to confirm your employer type and then register.